Members of the National Museum's People and the Environment program are currently working on a range of new projects.

 Explore the intertwined histories of horses and people in Australia and share your story of time in the saddle.

-Includes the development of the exhibition, Spirited: Australia's Horse Story, opening at the National Museum in Canberra in September 2014.
+Includes the development of the exhibition, Spirited: Australia's Horse Story, on show at the National Museum in Canberra from September 2014 to March 2015.

 Regular reflections on one paddock on one Australian farm, and its place in a changing world.

 Curator and environmental historian George Main reports on his visits to North Taylors paddock, near Narrandera in New South Wales.